oauthstuff/draft-oauth-rar/main.md

 OpenID Connect [@OIDC] specifies the JSON-based `claims` request parameter that can be used to specify the claims a client (acting as OpenID Connect Relying Party) wishes to receive in a fine-grained and privacy preserving way as well as assign those claims to a certain delivery mechanisms, i.e. ID Token or userinfo response.

-The combination of the scope value `openid` and the additional parameter `claims` can be used beside `authorization_details` in the same as every other scope value and, potentially, further parameter providing additional data for the respective scope to the authorization process.
+The combination of the scope value `openid` and the additional parameter `claims` can be used beside `authorization_details` in the same way as every other scope value and, potentially, further parameter providing additional data for the respective scope to the authorization process.

 Alternatively, there could be an authorization data type for OpenID Connect. (#openid) gives an example of how such an authorization data type could look like.